- DHL Express worldwide tracked shipping

 - 4-hour rush available for House Registration

 The combination of a Thai House Registration with a Mongolian destination registrar is, on paper, simple — and in practice the source of most last-minute legal-translation panics we receive.
-Whether the receiving authority is government, academic, corporate or judicial, our in-house senior translator vetted by Thailand's Department of Consular Affairs delivers a court-grade translation accepted by Thailand's Ministry of Foreign Affairs, the relevant embassy in Bangkok, and the receiving authority in the destination country; you'll find the workflow, fixed-fee bands, supporting checklists and the bilingual glossary we apply on every Mongolian file below.
+Whether the receiving authority is government, academic, corporate or judicial, senior translator vetted by Thailand's Department of Consular Affairs on our own staff produces a translation built to survive three separate checks — the Department of Consular Affairs, the Mongolian mission in Bangkok, and the office that finally reads it abroad; the rest of this page is a working brief: day-by-day calendars, quotation criteria, name-spelling rules and a checklist you can hand to whoever has signing authority on your file.

-Our Mongolian desk has handled thousands of House Registration cases for purposes ranging from property purchase abroad, proof of address for visa, bank account abroad.
+Whether the file is needed for bank account abroad, property purchase abroad, proof of address for visa, the Mongolian desk runs the same documented pipeline.
 Each case is logged, dual-reviewed and quality-controlled against the standards published by the Department of Consular Affairs and the destination authority.
-Below you will find authoritative pricing, a step-by-step legalisation workflow, regional notes specific to Mongolian reading authorities, supporting-document checklists, and a bilingual glossary of every term that appears on your translated House Registration.
+Below you will find a step-by-step legalisation workflow, regional notes specific to Mongolian reading authorities, supporting-document checklists, and a bilingual glossary of every term that appears on your translated House Registration.

 Why a specialist Mongolian translator matters for House Registration